median-man/Bamazon/deptsBranch.md

 ## Modify seeds.sql
 * Seeds should remove all data from tables before seeding new data.
 * Seed the departments table
-* The products table seeds must not contain product names which are not contained.

 ## Add getDeptList method to BamazonDB object
 Returns an array of row objects containing all data from the departments table.